Sue Fox, Reg.MBACP

 I initially trained in Psychodynamic Counselling in the1990’s and worked in both a voluntary and a paid capacity, contracted to Social Services.
 I have worked closely with unemployed people enabling them to return to the job market and supported students with disabilities.Beyond this, my life’s journey has taken me into the field of teaching and training where I have taught counselling skills for a number of years.

 My latter experience has been working in the Health and Social Care sector, training staff that support people with learning disabilities.
-It has been my greatest challenge and responsibility to ensure that the staff received appropriate training in order to meet the individual and unique needs of the residents, enabling them to live their lives in safety and with dignity.
+It has been my greatest challenge and responsibility to ensure that the staff received appropriate training in order to meet the individual and unique needs of service users, enabling them to live their lives in safety and with dignity.

 I work within the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy and am subject to its Professional Conduct Procedure.